harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/treasury.rst

 transfer
 --------

-Transfers a specified amount of ONEBTC from a Sender to a Receiver on the BTC Parachain.
+Transfers a specified amount of ONEBTC from a Sender to a Receiver on the BTC Bridge.

 Specification
 .............